VUEG/data-UDR/european_tetrapods/data/org/README.md

 │
 ├── rept                <- Original data for reptiles.
 │
-├── bird                <- Original data for birds.
-│
 ├── Codes.xlsx          <- Excel worksheet lookup table linking the numeric │                          codes in the AIG names into real species names.
 │